This document describes the process for providing and processing records into a shared consortial environment in Alma from various legacy ILS systems.

 When a subsequent record is matched to the NZ record, the subsequent record’s local extensions are saved to the linked IZ record, and all other tags from the subsequent record are discarded in favor of the first-in NZ record.

-The NZ linking programs use values in the MARC/UNIMARC/KORMARC 035 $a and 035 $z fields to determine a match.
-Note that control field 001 in Alma is reserved for the Alma internal Bib ID (MMSid), so migration processes ensure moving any previously existing 001 content to 035 $a or 035 $z.
+The NZ linking programs use values in the MARC/UNIMARC/KORMARC 035 $a and 035 $z fields to determine a match - 035$a is preferred.
+Note that control field 001 in Alma is reserved for the Alma internal Bib ID (MMSid), so migration processes ensure moving any previously existing 001 content to 035 $a.

 Numbers in 035: Non-OCoLC